-All major credit bureaus offer a subscription-based lock service that operates similarly to a credit freeze, but allows you to lock and unlock your credit report online or via mobile app.
+All three major credit bureaus offer a subscription-based credit lock service that operates similarly to a credit freeze but enables you to lock and unlock your credit report online or via mobile app.
 The monthly fee varies by company and individual offer.
 For example, in June 2020, TransUnion was marketing a credit lock for both TransUnion and Equifax reports for $24.95.

 If you suspect your personal information has been compromised—perhaps because you’ve received a data breach notification—freezing your credit can protect you against potential identity theft.
-A credit freeze can also protect you from further damage if you’ve already been an identity theft victim.
+A credit freeze can also help protect you from further damage if you know someone has stolen your identity.

 A credit freeze doesn’t offer 100% protection from identity theft.
 Thieves can use your personal information to commit other types of fraud, like tax fraud.
 And they still might be able to commit account takeover fraud, which happens when someone hacks into one of your existing accounts and makes themselves a primary or authorized user on the account.
 The thief may change the password and email address on the account, making it difficult for you to take possession of the account again.